alexwang527/swingCoach/README.md

 # swingCoach

-App created to compare and score your golf swing against a professional golf swing
+App created to compare and score your golf swing against a professional golf swing at (setup, topswing, impact and finish)

+## Built with:

+- OpenCV
+- Math
+- Python
+- Numpy

-## header H2
+## Getting Started

+To get a local copy up and running follow these simple example steps.

 Caffemodel too large to upload, download here:
 ```